drgona/drgona.github.io/_news/announcement_27.md

 related_posts: false
 ---

+Does this work?
 I co-organized the [AIRES workshop](https://aires.ornl.gov/) on digital twins held at the Pacific Northwest National Laboratory Richland, Washington.